WELCOME TO

 |

-all the Transistor Museum visitors who have taken the time to email me with
+want to thank all the Transistor Museum visitors who have taken the time to

-positive and supportive comments about this site.
-With over 100,000
+email me with positive and supportive comments about this site.
+With thousands

-visits a year, the Transistor Museum continues to provide a unique and
+of website visits a year, the Transistor Museum continues to provide a

-frequently referenced repository of historical information and personal
+unique and frequently referenced repository of historical information and

 email us if you’d like to donate historic devices or documentation, or just